HenokTade/nuxt-loaders/README.md

 ## Usage

 1. Create your loader components in `app/components/loaders` (or your configured `loadersDir`).
-2. The module will automatically register these components.
+2. The module will automatically register these components globally.
 3. Use `routeRules` in your `nuxt.config.ts` to specify which loader should be active for specific routes.

 Example loader component (`app/components/loaders/MyLoader.vue`):